ShuyangLiu/ECOOP22-Supplementary-Material/ReadMe.md

   ```
   Note that the JAM model is not included by default.
 Therefore it should always be explicitly specified using the `-model` option.

 * There are three types of results: `Never`, `Sometimes`, and `Always`.
 It can be found at the line starting with `Observation...` in the output of herd.
-For example, the test `volatile-non-sc.5.ppc.litmus` is allowed by the the Power memory model, so the output looks like:
+For example, the test `volatile-non-sc.5.ppc.litmus` is allowed by the Power memory model, so the output looks like:
   ```
   ...
   Observation volatile-non-sc.5.ppc Sometimes 1 94